Consensus statement for the continuation of Parkinson’s medicines in hospitals

 • Maintenance

-Its development was led by Paul Worth, Consultant Neurologist at Cambridge University Hospitals NHS Foundation Trust and a steering group of key professionals and a person affected by Parkinson's, Anne Ferrett.
+This version of the Consensus statement for the continuation of Parkinson’s medicines in hospitals, updates a previous version of the Medicines optimisation consensus statement which was first published by Parkinson’s UK in 2017.
+Its development was led by Dr Paul Worth, Consultant Neurologist at Cambridge University Hospitals NHS Foundation Trust and a steering group of key professionals and Anne Ferrett, a member of the Parkinson's community.